7 Best Programs to Learn French: Tested and Reviewed

 Is Pimsleur for You?

 With each lesson being up to 30 minutes long, it’s easy to slot into your daily schedule.
-Since it focuses on core vocabulary, you’ll be assured that you’re learning efficiently.
-Of course, learning takes time and effort, but with the science of spaced repetition and the focus on most-used French vocabulary, completing your language goals will be only a matter of time!
+And since it focuses on core vocabulary, you can rest assured that you’re learning efficiently.

-The course follows Thomas and two students as he teaches them sentence structure, verbs and vocabulary.
+The course follows Michel Thomas himself and two students as he teaches them sentence structure, verbs and vocabulary.
 Like the other audio-based immersion software, grammar is presented in conversation practice rather than through long-winded explanations.
-This creates a perfect method for picking up those tricky verb forms.

-The method allows the listener to feel as if they’re a part of his classroom and encourages the student to repeat the words and recall certain things touched upon before.
-It’s all about listening and repetition, repetition, repetition.
+The method allows the listener to feel as if they’re a part of a classroom and encourages the student to repeat the words and recall certain things touched upon before.

 Is Michel Thomas for You?

 If you’re a beginner, then Michel Thomas may provide you with the helping hand you need, as these lessons have you speaking from track 1.